Introduction

 Speaker Workshop Project File

-The Speaker Workshop project file for this design is now available for download: Asterion.swd.
-This project file includes gated measurements for the drivers at different listening axes (TA stands for "Tweeter Axis" and BT stands for "Below Tweeter").
-There's also a crossover network simulation based on measurements taken on axis with the tweeter.
-The file is about 2.5 MB so be patient if you have a slower connection.
+The Speaker Workshop project file for this design is now available for download: Asterion 2009.swd.
+This project file includes gated measurements for the drivers taken on axis with the tweeter, each at a distance of about 1 meter.
+There's also a crossover network simulation based on the updated crossover version along with response data based on the older crossover version (all responses labeled with a .1 suffix are basd on the older crossover version but you could also develop a crossover network based on the older topology in order to compare).
+The file is about 2 MB so be patient if you have a slower connection.